Y-Foundry-Dao/yfd-docs/docs/_yfoundry/glossary.md

 ***

 ### Supporter/Supporting
-A person who provides specific support to enable the creation of a vault, usually in the way of project funding, is a Supporter.
+A person who provides specific support to enable the creation of a vault or other proposed project, usually in the way of project funding, is a Supporter.
 The act of doing so is called Supporting.

-An NFT is issued to Supporters as a record of their Supporting activity.
+An NFT is issued to Supporters as a record of their Support.

 ***